MedXProtocol/ipfs-service/README.md

 docker-compose down
 ```

+# Connecting to IPFS

+Once the service is running, you can connect to IPFS as you would normally.
+The container exposes the ports 4001, 4002, 5001 and 8080.

 ## Troubleshooting

 If after running `docker-compose up` you see an error like `Error: api not running` you will need to delete